Two bartenders preparing drinks behind a bar.

 The barback may be responsible for:

-- Prepping garnishes (for example, cutting lemons and limes), juices and mixes
+• Preparing garnishes (for example, cutting lemons and limes), juices and mixes

-- Cleaning and wiping down bartops, tables, etc.
+• Cleaning and wiping down bar tops, tables, etc.

-Barback bartending jobs don’t often require specific bartending experience to start, and many hiring managers consider serving experience applicable.
 Becoming a barback is a great way to dip your toe into a bartending job and learn the ropes, without the same pressure and expectations of the bartender role.

-Bartending Job 3: Service Bartender
+3. Service Bartender

 In establishments that have table alcohol service, there are often multiple roles designated for support.
 The first is a server, and the second is the bartender who works the service bar.